petrussola/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM is the repesentation of your code typed in your files (html, css, etc.) as presented to the User by the browser.
+It is a tree like structure representing the content of your files.

 2. What is an event?

+An event is anything that the User visiting your website does on the browser (click, scroll, double click, etc.)

 3. What is an event listener?

+An event listener is a Java Script method that allows to listen to these events in order to initiate something on the website (an animation, effect, anything).

 4. Why would we convert a NodeList into an Array?

+A NodeList is an array-like type of data structure but doesn't have most of methods that Arrays enjoy.
+For instance, only has forEach.
+Converting a NodeList into an array allows us to be able to call Array methods into the NodeList data.
+You can convert a NodeList into Array by using the Array.from(NodeList) method.

 5. What is a component?

+A component is a function that takes data as arguments and uses it to build a DOM element.

 ### Git Set up